ocaml/opam/doc/pages/Manual.md

 * If you want to hack on opam or build related tools, the API documentation can be browsed [here](api/index.html)

-## File hierarchies
+## File Hierarchies

 ### opam root

-opam holds its configuration, metadata, logs, temporary directories and caches within a directory that we will call _opam root_.
+Opam holds its configuration, metadata, logs, temporary directories and caches within a directory that we will call _opam root_.
 By default, this is `~/.opam`, and we may refer to it by this name in this manual for the sake of simplicity, but this can be changed using the `OPAMROOT` environment variable or the